Bancontact

 Processing scenarios

-In the Bancontact method, purchases and refunds follow different processing procedures.
-To perform a purchase operation, you need to redirect customer to the Bancontact service, while to initiate a refund, you need to receive a request from a customer via your web service.
+To perform a purchase by using the Bancontact method, you need to redirect the customer to the Bancontact service, while to make a refund, you need to receive a request from the customer and notify the customer about the result of the refund via the web service.

 Purchases by using Payment Page